emmanueltaiwo/emmanueltaiwo/README.md

 # 🏄‍♂️ Emmanuel Taiwo

-**`Frontend Developer`**
+**`Frontend Engineer`**

-I'm a Nigerian Frontend developer building my version of the digital world one step at a time.
-All my coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-I use Reactjs and Nextjs to build my Powerful web apps then i use Tailwindcss to give it the perfect looks.
+I'm a Frontend Engineer from Nigeria, passionate about building the digital world step by step.
+I handle everything from planning and design to solving real problems with code.
+My go-to tools are React.js and Next.js for powerful web apps, and I use Tailwind CSS to make them look great.
+My goal is to contribute to the digital landscape, one project at a time.

    <p align="left">
       <a href="https://github.com/realemmanuel?tab=followers">